Back to All Events

 The most common question perplexing artists of all disciplines, "How much should I price this for?" doesn't need to be a stab in the dark.
 Understanding taxes, budgeting, and funding sources are the bedrock of going from starving to thriving.

-Getting the Word Out - Branding & Marketing
+Getting the Word Out - Content and Social Media

 DETAILS